 Remember, while focus groups and interviews give rich qualitative data, they aren’t statistically representative of your entire market.

 Use them alongside quantifiable brand research methods to create a holistic picture of your audience’s views.
-That way, you’re covering all bases effectively in your brand research.
+That way, you’re covering all bases effectively in your research.

 Observational Research